andvarienterprises/www.strategichopes.co/content/coachingapproach.md

  - There's a change you'd like to make, but aren't sure how to get started, or have been avoiding doing it.
  - You're feeling a bit directionless; you're not sure what you want or how to get it.
  - You're dealing with a big change and trying to reconcile it with your values and what you want.
+ - You want to keep yourself honest about the broader development goals you already have.

 The list is endless.